API-AutoFlow/Postgres/README.md

+# Summary
+Integration with postgres can be used to store data from Api’s, as well as retrieving data from databases.

 # API AutoFlow Version:
 Configuration config.json was created using AutoFlow version __0.2.5__

-# Postgres
-Integration with postgres can be used to store data from Api’s, as well as retrieving data from databases.

 # Storing data: